fotonauts/activr/README.md

 As you can see, a Timeline Entry contains:

 - a copy of the original activity
-- the recipient id `rcpt`
+- the recipient id: `rcpt`
-- the `routing` kind: `album_owner` means that Corinne received that activity in her News Feed because she is the owner of the album
+- the `routing` kind: here, `album_owner` means that Corinne received that activity in her News Feed because she is the owner of the album

 You can also add meta data.
 For example you may add a `read` meta data if you want to implement a read/unread mecanism in your News Feed.

+### Timeline Entry humanization

 Specify a `:humanize` setting on a `route` to specialize humanization of corresponding timeline entries.
 For example: